Kate Ellen

 Q Out of all your slashies, which one do you wish you could do more often?

 Music.
 I am a singer/songwriter and recording my debut album under the name Little Door.
-In an alternate timeline, I am just focused on that project.
+I would love to just be focused on that project.

 Q What is frustrating you right now?